fivetran/dbt_marketo/README.md

 ```

 ### Changing the Build Schema
-By default this package will build the Marketo staging models within a schema titled (<target_schema> + `_stg_marketo`) and Marketo final models within a schema titled (<target_schema> + `marketo`) in your target database.
+By default this package will build the Marketo staging models within a schema titled (<target_schema> + `marketo_source`) and Marketo final models within a schema titled (<target_schema> + `marketo`) in your target database.
 If this is not where you would like your modeled Marketo data to be written to, add the following configuration to your `dbt_project.yml` file:

 ```yml
 models: